 Supporting street children in Kinshasa

-We’re providing a vital lifeline for street children — especially girls
+We provide a vital lifeline for street children — especially girls and young

-one of Kinshasa’s roughest neighbourhoods.
-Our night ambulance
+women living in one of Kinshasa’s roughest neighbourhoods.

-and drop-in centre are helping girls to keep safe on, and ultimately
+Our night ambulance and drop-in centre (see below) help girls to keep

-Decades of conflict in the Congo have left millions of people in desperate poverty and without a functioning welfare state to rely on.
-Tens of thousands of children live on the streets of the capital Kinshasa.
+Decades of conflict in the Congo have left millions of people in desperate poverty; tens of thousands of children live on the streets of the capital Kinshasa.

 Life on the streets is an extremely tough and often violent existence.
-Many children collect scrap plastic or beg for food and money.
-Some turn to robbery and many develop alcohol and drug dependencies as a means of coping with the brutality of their everyday life.
-Lots of the girls are forced into prostitution as a means of survival.
-It’s not uncommon for them to have babies of their own as a result of these encounters.
+Many children beg for food and money.
+Some turn to robbery and many develop alcohol and drug dependencies.

 What we're doing

-Our ambulance tours the streets of Tshangu district 6 nights a week.
-It provides vital medical and social care to street girls
+Our ambulance tours Tshangu district six nights a week providing vital medical and social care to street girls.

-We’ve built a safe-haven for girls to come to during the day.
-They can leave their babies here knowing they’ll get the food and nurturing environment they need.
-The girls and young women can also get a free education, medical help and support to build a life away from the streets.
-It also provides emergency accommodation for girls in acute danger.
+We’ve also built a safe-haven for girls and young women to visit during the day (see photos above).
+They can get a free education, medical help and support to build a life away from the streets.
+It also provides emergency accommodation for those in acute danger.

-As well as treating the symptoms, we’re also tackling the problem at its source.
-We’re working with the police and military, street boys and other men to tackle harmful attitudes towards girls, and tackling impunity for perpetrators of sexual violence against them.
+We’re working with the police and military, street boys and other men to challenge harmful attitudes towards girls.

-We offer family mediation for those children who want to try and move back home, help them to get back into school, or earn a living alternative to sex work.
+We offer family mediation for those children who want to try and move back home and help them to get back into school, or earn a living in a more positive way.